msu-eele-fpga/final-project-culwell-gill/sw/final-core/README.md

 ## Function
 The file reads from the adc controller driver and writes to the rgb_led_controller driver via the registers

+## Building, Installing, and Running
+- The file needs to be cross-compiled in linux for the arm processors using "/usr/bin/arm-linux -gnueabihf -gcc -o final_project final_project.c"
+- Copy the program to the tftp server at "/srv/nfs/de10nano/ubuntu-rootfs/home/soc"
+- Using Putty, log into the root folder of the FPGA and run the program with "./final_project"
+- The does not use user inputs and will run automatically

 ## File Open

 ```c